sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Revenue collection of the Maratha State.
 The assignment of revenue rights to a rent collector (ijardar), who were accountable to a group of Sahukar/moneylenders (Potedars, Poddars).
 When the state needed money, it would issue a money warrant accompanied by letter of credit to them, were known as Varat.

-**Bajaj** were ‘dealer in clothes’ (from Arabic bazzāz),  **Chawla** were the dealer of Chwal/Rice and **Doshi** from Persian /dush/‘shoulder’, denoting a hawker selling cloth (because the cloth was carried over the shoulder).
+ **Chawla** were the dealer of Chwal/Rice and **Doshi** from Persian /dush/‘shoulder’, denoting a hawker selling cloth (because the cloth was carried over the shoulder).

 **Dewan** In Mughal India the dewan was usually the highest official in a state after the king.  **Amin** were government official concerned with investigation of land claims and revenue claims and ’.
 **Bakshi** came from Persian /bakhshī/‘paymaster’,  was the title of an official who distributed wages in the Muslim armies.
 Dalal ‘broker’, Majmudar ‘record-keeper’,  Shah ‘merchant’.

 **Dar** (Kashmir Muslim name) probably came from the Persian dār meaning ‘holder, possessor, master’.

-### Marwadis
+### Marwadis & Maheshwari
+**Bajaj** were ‘dealer in clothes’ (from Arabic bazzāz), and was one of the 72 Khanp of Maheshwari communities.

 Kothari were the treasurer and caretaker of “Kotha” (godown or treasure).
 Bhandari were the manager of the treasure house or keeper of a storehouse, taking care of the Bhandar.
-Both are a surname in Marwadi communities.
+Both are also a surname in Marwadi communities.

 Parekh or Parikh were the assayer of metals and got derived from Sanskrit word pariksaka = 'examiner'.
-Related surname was Soni who acted as Sunar (goldsmiths)
+Related surname was Soni who acted as Sunar (goldsmiths).

 Lunia were the salt makers.
 Sanghvi used to offers hospitality to groups and arrange such trips (Sanskrit sangha = Group)

 Nahata were Rajput who later converted to Jain, got their name from a battle were they remain stood.
 Na + hata

 ### Ancestral place
 A lot of Indian business communities picked their surname from their place of origin.
 While its not based on the occupational but still should be part of this list.